andraugust/andraugust.github.io/thermo-1.md

 ## Temperature

-Of all the quantities in thermodynamics, temperature has to be the most intuitive---we experience it constantly.
+Of all the quantities in thermodynamics, temperature is probably the most intuitive---we experience it constantly.
 But what is temperature objectively?
-Well, we know that when two systems are allowed to exchange energy for long enough they eventually come to a point where the thing we call "temperature" is the same for both.
-So let's imagine what happens when two gases exchange energy and then see if we can derive something useful about their equilibrium state.
+We know that when two systems exchange energy for long enough they reach a point where their "temperature" is the same.
+So let's imagine what happens when two gases exchange energy, then see what we can derive about their equilibrium state.

-Picture two gases separated by a wall.
-Assume the wall allows energy to pass between gases through random particle collisions, but without absorbing or dissipating any energy itself---it's an idealized partition.
-Also assume that each gas has a fixed population and volume, so they only differ (at least initially) in how much energy they have.
-If their energies are $$U_1$$ and $$U_2$$, the total system energy is
+Imagine two gas chambers with a wall between them.
+The wall allows energy to pass from one gas to the other through random molecular collisions while preventing any particles from moving between chambers.
+In otherwords, the gases only exchange energy.
+If the energy of each gas is $$U_1$$ and $$U_2$$, the total system energy is

 $$
 U = U_1 + U_2
 $$

-To figure out what happens to $$U_1$$ and $$U_2$$ over time, we need to introduce the concept of a _microstate_.
-A microstate is simply the thing that we would have called the system's _state_ if this were classical mechanics or quantum mechanics.
-The reason we don't do that here is because in statistical mechanics there are two types of states---one specifying particle configurations and one specifying macroscopic properties like energy and pressure.
-To disambiguate, the former are called microstates and the latter are called macrostates.

-Representing a microstate is straightforward, at least conceptually.
-If the system is classical, its microstate is a point in phase space $$(\mathbf{x}_1, \mathbf{p}_1, \mathbf{x}_2, \mathbf{p}_2..., \mathbf{x}_N, \mathbf{p}_N)$$.
-If the system is quantum, its microstate is a vector in Hilbert space $$\Psi(\mathbf{x}_1, \mathbf{x}_2, ... \mathbf{x}_N)$$ satisfying whatever Hamiltonian happens to the govern the dynamics.
+To figure out what $$U_1$$ and $$U_2$$ are at equilibrium, we need to introduce the concept of a _microstate_.
+A microstate is simply the gas's configuration.
+If the gas is modeled classically, its microstate is a point in phase space $$(\mathbf{x}_1, \mathbf{p}_1, \mathbf{x}_2, \mathbf{p}_2..., \mathbf{x}_N, \mathbf{p}_N)$$, where $$i=1 \ldots N$$ indexes particles.
+If the gas is modeled quantum mechanically, its microstate is a vector in Hilbert space $$\Psi(\mathbf{x}_1, \mathbf{x}_2, ... \mathbf{x}_N)$$ satisfying whatever Hamiltonian happens to the govern the dynamics.

 With the concept of a microstate in hand, we can now write down the fundamental assumptions of statistical mechanics: